 Compare rottweilers from two reputable breeders, one in Rottweil Germany (the source 🙂 ) and another in Miami Florida, the dogs should look fairly similar.
 This kind of uniformity is achieved by breeding only males and females that conform to the Rottweiler Breed Standard.
 The standard is comprehensive covering many aspects of the Rottweiler’s appearance and character.
 But there’s a limit to how much fine detail the standard can encompass, resulting in room for interpretation by breeders, and some acceptable variation in different lines of dogs.
 When we hear “American” rottweiler, we get an image of a leggy dog with a snipey muzzle, and perhaps lighter tan markings.
 Such a dog is a significant and unacceptable departure from the breed standard.
 It should be clear at this point that there is no such thing as an “American” rottweiler, because there is only one breed standard for the rottweiler.
 A dog that doesn’t conform to the standard is not a different breed, it is simply a poorly bred dog.
-At Guardian Rottweilers we strictly adhere to the original German rottweiler standard and it shows in our dogs and puppies.
+At Guardian Rottweilers we strictly adhere to the original German rottweiler standard as set forth by the A.D.R.K. and it shows in our dogs and puppies.

 Utilization: Companion, service and working dog